appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/download-table-data.md

 </dd>

-2. In Appsmith, create a new query to access the file, and configure the headers as needed.
+2. In Appsmith, create a new query to connect with the backend API and access the file.

 <dd>